jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## email images

 Neat side benefit of all this is lovely emails.
 We get lots of emails that lead with "First, we love Wistia", and then dive into the core of their technical issue.

+Here's a look at a real email, one that doesn't include squirrel SEO.
 This makes support a lot more fun to tackle (it's amazing, and we're hiring - come find me later).

 ## Takeaway